Mathieu-Allaire/Double-Pendulum-Simulation/README.md

 </p>

-In this project, two of my colleagues and I implemented the necessary tools and mathematics required to simulate the motion and path of a double pendulum using Euler-Lagrange equations in Python using mainly numpy and pandas libaries.
+In this research project, two of my colleagues and I implemented the necessary tools and mathematics required to simulate the motion and path of a double pendulum using Euler-Lagrange equations in Python using mainly numpy and pandas libaries.
 We then found some interesting relations between the angle phase portrait of a